renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/SQL/Views.md

 # VIEWS
-In docs.SQL, a view is a virtual table based on the result-set of an docs.SQL statement.
+In SQL, a view is a virtual table based on the result-set of an SQL statement.

 A view contains rows and columns, just like a real table.
 The